Dunlop Rubber: Dunlop Rubber

-From the late 1890s, Dunlop Pneumatic Tyre began to acquire its own rubber mills, and began to process rubber, whereas previously it had assembled tyres using components from other manufacturers.
-In 1901 Dunlop Pneumatic Tyre used its majority holding to rename "Rubber Tyre Manufacturing" to "Dunlop Rubber".
-Arthur Du Cros replaced E J Byrne.
+From the late 1890s, Dunlop Pneumatic Tyre began to acquire its own rubber mills to process rubber, whereas previously it had assembled tyres using components from other manufacturers.
+In 1901, Dunlop Pneumatic Tyre used its majority holding to rename "Rubber Tyre Manufacturing" to "Dunlop Rubber".
+Arthur Du Cros replaced E. J. Byrne.

 From 1900, Dunlop began to diversify from cycle tyres.
 The company manufactured its first motor car tyre in 1900.
 In 1906, a car wheel manufacturing plant was built.
 In 1910 Dunlop developed its first aeroplane tyre and golf ball.

 Between 1904 and 1909, the French Dunlop subsidiary lost a total of £200,000, as European rivals such as Michelin of France and Continental of Germany overtook it in the motor tyre market.
 In 1909, Dunlop of France, and in 1910, Dunlop of Germany were wholly acquired by the British parent in order to enforce stronger quality control.

 Amalgamation of Dunlop Pneumatic Tyre and Dunlop Rubber

-In August 1912 Dunlop Pneumatic Tyre went out of business though retaining certain financial commitments.
-It passed its activities to Dunlop Rubber in exchange for shares.
-Then it changed its name to The Parent Tyre Company Limited.
-Dunlop Rubber purchased certain of its assets including goodwill and trading rights, and in exchange the tyre company shareholders now owned three-quarters of Dunlop Rubber.
-The amalgamation was intended to bring about a substantial reduction in overhead and clarify what had been seen as a confusing relationship between the two enterprises when they shared most shareholders.
+In August 1912, Dunlop Pneumatic Tyre went out of business though retaining certain financial commitments.
+It passed its activities to Dunlop Rubber in exchange for shares, and changed its name to The Parent Tyre Company Limited.
+Dunlop Rubber purchased certain of its assets including goodwill and trading rights and, in exchange, the tyre company shareholders now owned three-quarters of Dunlop Rubber.
+The amalgamation was intended to bring about a substantial reduction in overheads and clarify what had been seen as a confusing relationship between the two enterprises when they shared most shareholders.